microsoft/nanotune/README.rst

 `here <https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.13.054005>`_,
 nanotune can easly be used to implement tuning sequences for other devices structures and materials.

-Nanotune also provides a data processing pipeline starting from data aquisition to machine learning algorihtm application.
+Nanotune also provides a data processing pipeline starting from data acquisition to machine learning algorihtm application.
 This allowed to conduct the comparison between synthetic and experimental training data detailed `here <https://arxiv.org/abs/2005.08131>`_.